ian/hybrid/README.md

-# Hybrid - Typescript Framework for building commerce-connected AI Agents.
+# Hybrid - Typescript Framework for building crypto AI Agents.

 An open-source agent framework for building conversational AI agents on XMTP.